 for the full academic year (both the Fall and Spring semesters).

-Students must be at least 17 years old on the first day of orientation to reside in
+Students must be at least 17 years old on the day they move in to reside in the residence

 Charges for residence hall room and board plans are published by the Business Office

 as a part of the Tuition and Fees schedule.